RobinLinus/coins-legacy/notes/succinct-fullnode.md

 An even more efficient construction would work in three steps `preimage = prefix + output + postfix` and pre-digest both the prefix and the postfix such that we would have to insert only our output to retrieve the hash.
 This is probably(?) impossible though.

 #### Extending Blocks on Request
 We might be able to reduce the network overhead further by extending blocks interactively.
 New UTXOs are more likely to get spent.
 Thus, the longer a node listens the fewer block extensions it requires.
-The more blocks it knows, the more proofs it can generate by itself.
-We can extend our protocol such that a node requests "blocks extended with proofs from before chain height X" where X is a constant communicated at the beginning of a peer session.
+The more blocks it knows the fewer proofs it needs.
+We can extend our protocol such that a node requests blocks "extended with proofs from before chain height X" where X is a constant communicated at the beginning of a peer session.

 ## UTXO Set

 ### Output Paths
 We can address every output ever happened with a simple scheme: `block_index/transaction_index/output_index`.
 We call that an *output path*.